๐Ÿ Marine Biology

 2. Compare the adaptations organisms use to cope with wave energy on sandy beaches versus rocky shores.
 Why do different body plans succeed in each system?

-3. Mangroves, salt marshes, and seagrass beds all provide nursery habitat—what specific features of each system make them suitable for juvenile fish and invertebrates?
+3. Mangroves, salt marshes, and seagrass beds all provide nursery habitat.
+What specific structural features of each system make them suitable for juvenile fish and invertebrates?

-4. If an FRQ asks you to explain how removing a keystone predator affects community structure, which coastal habitat provides the clearest documented example, and what happens?
+4. If you're asked to explain how removing a keystone predator affects community structure, which coastal habitat provides the clearest documented example, and what happens step by step?

 5. Estuaries and coastal lagoons are both transitional systems, but they differ in water circulation patterns.
 How might this difference affect salinity conditions and the types of organisms found in each?